Aatlantise/aatlantise.github.io/_pages/about.md

 * Sep 2025: I will be attending EMNLP 2025--see you in Suzhou!
-* Aug 2025: I will be serving as Teaching Assistant for LING1000 at Georgetown University as well as supervising CSC494 at the University of Toronto during the fall.
+* Aug 2025: I will be serving as Teaching Assistant for LING1000 at Georgetown University as well as Course Assistant for CSC494 at the University of Toronto during the fall.
-* May 2025: I will be I'll be working with Annie Lee and her students at U of T and Ontario Tech on topics around multilingual and low-resource NLP.
+* May 2025: I will be working with Annie Lee and her students at the University of Toronto and Ontario Tech University on topics around multilingual and low-resource NLP.
 * Jan 2025: I will be attending NAACL 2025--see you in Albuquerque!

 ## Publications